Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description and criteria

 Report about the contents of the subject using real data.
-Acquisition of the che learning outcomes from 1 to 8
+Acquisition of the che learning outcomes RA35-RA15

 Percentage